 If you have given us your written permission your information may be shared with a named friend or family member; a support worker or other individual authorised by you or by the law to act on your behalf, such as a charity sector representative or power of attorney.

 We may share information provided to us with other bodies responsible for auditing and administrating public funds where undertaking a public function.
 We do this to prevent and detect fraud.

 We participate in the Cabinet Office's National Fraud Initiative, a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.
 For more information, please see our Fraud Prevention & Data Matching page

 There may also be rare occasions when the risk to others is so great that we need to share information straight away.
 If this is the case, we’ll make sure that we record what information we share and our reasons for doing so.

 We will not use your personal data for marketing products or services without your prior consent.

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
-Please see our Retention Schedule on the Information and Records Management page for more information.
+Please see our retention schedule for more information.

 Your personal data is stored in the following ways and in the following locations: